ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 ![raspi-config](images/how-to-bake-an-ortelius-pi/part01/12-raspi-config.png)

-- Use Raspi-Config to configure boot order, remove or add read-only filesystem and many other tweaks
+- Use Raspi-Config to configure boot order, enable or disable read-only filesystem and many other tweaks
+- Its easier just to use the right Micro SD Card

 #### Example from configuring my Pi to use USB flash sticks
 - You will need to do this for each Pi